hoojaoh/data-stunning/Images/README.md

-# Landscapes
+# Images

-The `Landscapes` directory contains beautiful photos and images of locations from around the globe and beyond.
+The `Images` directory contains beautiful photos and images of locations from around the globe and beyond.

 See the [README.csv](README.csv) file for image details.